Clarity from complexity

 - A €2.5 million reduction in spend was agreed – giving the bank a significant push towards achieving their cost reduction targets in the fast-approaching new year.

-- It laid the foundation for a further €1.1 million cost reduction in 2019
+- Laid the foundation for a further €1.1 million cost reduction in 2019